hslr-s/sun-panel-doc/docs/faq/faq.md

 Due to framework security restrictions, this feature is not supported for now.
 It will be addressed in the future.
 Currently, you can achieve this functionality through [custom JS](../advanced/custom_js_css.md).

-## Docker version system monitoring cannot find the host's disk
+## Docker version system monitoring hanging housing host disk tutorial

 Mount the disk to the container's directory by using the mount option, for example: `-v /mnt/usb2-2:/sata1`.
 Here, `/mnt/usb2-2` is the host path, and `/sata1` is the mapped path, which can be named as you like.